 UPDATE: Thanks to all who've made pledges for the Barn!
-So far about $200,000 has been pledged and there are others who've indicated they're still interested...so we're extending the pledging period through at least this summer.
+So far about $1,000,000 has been raised and $200,000 has been pledged and there are others who've indicated they're still interested...so we're extending the pledging period through at least this summer.
 Stay posted and feel free to keep sharing!

 Genesis Church envisions raising a barn that would house a gym and multipurpose spaces to serve our area children, youth, and families.